hamadhassan-portfolio/hamadhassan-portfolio.github.io/README.md

-# Hamad Hassan — Static Recruiter Portfolio
+# Hamad Hassan — Portfolio

 This is a standalone, high-quality, lightweight web portfolio designed with a stark minimalist **black-and-white light aesthetic**.